Abstract

 Methods

 We constructed a national, tract-level index of predicted childhood lead-exposure risk from two publicly documented determinants: the age of the housing stock and the prevalence of poverty.
 The choice of inputs is not novel.
-It follows the housing-age-plus-poverty approach the Washington State Department of Health uses for its Lead Exposure Risk Index, which combines an ACS 5-year housing-age measure and an ACS 5-year poverty measure into a single community-level score 13.
+It follows the housing-age-plus-poverty approach the Washington State Department of Health uses for its Lead Exposure Risk Index, which combines ACS 5-year housing-age and poverty measures into a single community-level score 13.
 The same two determinants anchor the indices the U.S. Environmental Protection Agency screened in its national hotspots analysis, where a reduced three-variable random-forest model (percent of homes built before 1940, percent built before 1950, and a family income-to-poverty measure) reproduced the hotspot pattern of the full five-variable model 1415.
-Lead-based residential paint was banned for consumer use in 1978, so the age of housing is a direct proxy for the presence of leaded paint and the dust it generates, and poverty proxies both deteriorated-paint maintenance deficits and reduced remediation capacity 21.
-We selected these inputs because both are available, current, and uniform for every census tract in the country, the property that lets one method cover states that publish no measured blood-lead data.
+Lead-based residential paint was banned for consumer use in 1978, so housing age is a direct proxy for leaded paint and the dust it generates; poverty proxies both deferred paint maintenance and reduced remediation capacity 21.
+We chose these inputs because both are published for every census tract on the same recent vintage.
+That uniform national coverage lets a single method reach states that publish no measured blood-lead data.

 All inputs are American Community Survey 2018-2022 5-year estimates, the vintage released December 7, 2023 and current at the time of analysis 16.
-The 5-year file is the only ACS product published down to the census-tract level for the full universe of tracts, and it is the correct vintage for small-area estimates because the 1-year file does not tabulate most tracts 16.
-Four tables were pulled.
+The 5-year file is the only ACS product published down to the census-tract level for the full universe of tracts.
+It is the correct vintage for small-area estimates because the 1-year file does not tabulate most tracts 16.
+We pulled four tables.

 | Purpose | ACS table | Type | Key variables used |